StevenBlack/vocab/million-dollar-words.md

 ### susurrus
-This word often crops up in highly descriptive prose.
-It means a gentle whispering or rustling, such as the sound of tall grass blowing in the wind or dry leaves dancing along pavement on an autumn day.
+A gentle whispering or rustling, such as the sound of tall grass blowing in the wind or dry leaves dancing along pavement on an autumn day.

 ### sybarite
 A person who lives luxuriously and self-indulgently.
-Very posh resorts love to advertise as "a haven for sybarites."

 ### sybaritic